 In a basic two-circle version, there are four main parts: two separate sections for what is unique about the things being compared, a section for what is common between the two where the circles overlap, and the area outside both circles for what is not true for either thing.
 Use a Venn diagram to show the similarities and differences between characters, ideas, places, events, objects, or anything else.
 Get started with a Venn diagram template!

-To make Venn diagram worksheets, click the "Use this Template" button below.
+To make Venn diagram worksheets, click the "Customize this Example" button below.
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
 When you're done, hit save and follow the instructions.
 You can print off your worksheet from the next screen, or it will be saved to your account.

 This pricing structure is only available to academic institutions.
 Storyboard That accepts purchase orders.